20 Best YouTube Channels for Back-end and Front-end Engineers

 Topics: Rust, JavaScript, C++, C#, Python, Ruby on Rails, Go

-Posting frequency: once or twice a month
+Posting frequency: about once per month (irregular schedule)

-Subscribers: 51.2k
+Subscribers: 61k

 Level of engineering: intermediate

-Conaticus’ videos cover Rust ecosystems in the form of no mere tutorials but walkthroughs with reflective commentary.
+Conaticus' videos cover Rust ecosystems in the form of no mere tutorials but walkthroughs with reflective commentary.
 Otherwise, he can indulge you with game development and occasional throwbacks of his previous projects with retrospectives and lessons learned.
+His content has a unique British humor and self-deprecating style that makes complex programming concepts more approachable.

+While his posting schedule has become less frequent recently, when he does upload, it's usually substantial projects like building search engines, package managers, or diving deep into systems programming.
 Similarly to previous channels, there is a dedicated community Discord server with over 1,4k members who actively help each other with coding challenges or simply networking.
 Definitely worth a look!

 Popular videos to explore:

-8. ThePrimeTime
+8. ThePrimeTime & ThePrimeagen

-Topics: Golang, Rust, JavaScript, Kotlin, Mojo, libraries
+Topics: Golang, Rust, JavaScript, Kotlin, Mojo, libraries, AI/ML, Software Engineering

 Level of engineering: intermediate